SDayar/SDayar/README.md

-I'm a IT's student.
+I'm an IT student.
 In this profile you'll find projects that I've created since I've get in graduate School.
+Feel free to send me any feedback via the link of my Linkedin account.